 References highlighted in (blue parentheses) at the end of each policy refer to the corresponding policy in the 2003 consolidated version of the Policy Statement or indicate (new) policies.

-A colour-coded version of this draft (highlighting amendments) is available on the Islands 2050 webpage at: https://islandstrust.bc.ca/programs/islands-2050/.
+A clean version of this draft (without colour coding) is available on the Islands 2050 webpage at: https://islandsrust.bc.ca/programs/islands-2050/.